ElektrikAkar/jekyll-thema-test/docs/3_using/3_individual_classes.md

 4. Proportional to the temperature of the hottest child SU (i.e. local temperature)
 5. Proportional to the temperature of the hottest cell ultimately connected to this Module

-if this Coolsystem is at the bottom layer (i.e. its Module has cells), this is the same as strategy 2.
+if this `Coolsystem` is at the bottom layer (i.e. its `Module` has cells), this is the same as strategy 2.
 But if this Module is a higher level one (i.e. its child SUs are also Modules), then strategy 2 acts based on the temperature of the Modules while 3 goes to the Cells.
-The ‘local’ control (i.e. 2 and 4) must use the temperature of the children and not the temperature of the coolsystem because if the coolsystem is off, it won’t cool the cells so it won’t heat up itself.
+The _local_ control (i.e. 2 and 4) must use the temperature of the children and not the temperature of the coolsystem because if the coolsystem is off, it won’t cool the cells so it won’t heat up itself.
 Therefore if we would use the temperature of the coolsystem, it would never switch on and the child SUs would overheat.

-A coolsystem only cools the child SUs and must be cooled by the Coolsystem of the parent of the Module to which it is connected.
+A `Coolsystem` only cools the child SUs and must be cooled by the `Coolsystem` of the parent of the Module to which it is connected.
 I.e. they only extract heat “from below” but accumulate it in their own thermal mass until the layer “above” them will extract their heat.
 Therefore, the ‘top level Module’ (i.e. one without a parent) cannot have a Coolsystem, since it would just keep heating up.
 This top level must have an HVAC_Coolsystem (see below).

 The Coolant in the coolsystem has a temperature, which is the temperature of the Module (or rather, the temperature of the module is the temperature of its coolsystem).
 The temperature will change due to heat exchange with the child SUs, neighbouring Modules and parent Module.